Why digital physical therapy should be the standard of care for MSDs

 Let us quote Cathryn Jakobson Ramin again: “Everyone who goes to PT is assigned home exercises, but very few people do them.
 For an exercise to work, you not only have to do it but must do it correctly.
 For the patient left to his own devices, that’s unlikely.
 As the late Karel Lewit, who led the Prague School of Rehabilitation, was famous for saying: ‘The capacity of the patient to alter his prescribed exercises knows no bounds’.”

 This is the exact point we’re solving at SWORD, along with the cumbersomeness of the entire back-and-forth to clinics.

-To encourage patients to perform the exercises correctly, our Digital Therapist evaluates the patient’s motion with clinical precision and provides detailed feedback on how to perform better.
+To encourage participants to perform the exercises correctly, our Digital Therapist evaluates the participant’s motion with clinical precision and provides detailed feedback on how to perform better.

-And because contrary to what happens at a clinic our DPTs are not overbooked with hour-long sessions, we can treat patients more cost-effectively and better, reducing the number of surgeries by up to 75%, medication intake by 33%, and pain by 74% (in only 8 weeks)
+And because contrary to what happens at a clinic our DPTs are not overbooked with hour-long sessions, we can provide more cost-effectively and better care, reducing the number of surgeries by up to 50%, medication intake by 33%, and pain by 74% (in only 8 weeks)

-But perhaps the most prominent feature about SWORD is something a patient of ours once pointed out: “The best thing about SWORD is the ability to perform physical therapy in our pajamas”.
+But perhaps the most prominent feature about SWORD is something a participant of ours once pointed out: “The best thing about SWORD is the ability to perform physical therapy in our pajamas”.